Culver’s is a frozen custard stand, but they also sell snacks, “butterburgers,” sandwiches, and dinners that might tempt you if you’re hungry enough.

 - Wisconsin Swiss melt

 Bonus tip: when ordering a burger at Culver’s, don’t put ketchup on it.
 Mustard is your only safe low-carb choice in moderation.
-In other words, don’t add a ton of mustard to your burger.
-A small amount goes a long way if you’re trying to enhance the flavor.

 - Grilled chicken sandwich (order this without the bun and get a side salad in place of French fries)